aswhitehouse/gh-pipeline-agents/INTEGRATION.md

 - Go to your Slack workspace
 - Create a new app or use an existing one
 - Add the "Incoming Webhooks" feature
-- Create a webhook for your desired channel
+- Create a webhook for your desired channel (the webhook URL contains the channel info)
 - Copy the webhook URL
 - Add it as a repository secret named `SLACK_WEBHOOK_URL`